-The Hulk will be returning along with the rest of the original Avengers in next year's sequel Avengers 4, but what does his future in the Marvel Cinematic Universe look like after that?
+The Hulk returned along with the rest of the original Avengers in Avengers: Endgame, but what does his future in the Marvel Cinematic Universe look like now?
 Hulk is unique among the members of Marvel Studios' flagship superhero team, in that he's the only character for whom Marvel cannot make solo movies (since those rights belong to Universal Pictures).
-Despite this, Bruce Banner has managed to eke out an intriguing character arc through ensemble movies, and through his recent "guest" appearance in Thor: Ragnarok.
+Despite this, Bruce Banner has managed to eke out an intriguing character arc through ensemble movies and his "guest" appearance in Thor: Ragnarok.

 Marvel Can't Make Solo Hulk Movies

 In the same year that Iron Man kicked off the MCU, Universal Pictures released an MCU movie as well: The Incredible Hulk, starring Edward Norton as Bruce Banner.
 It served the character well as an origin story, but outside of occasional references (like Bruce recalling the time he "broke Harlem") and the eventual return of William Hurt as Thunderbolt Ross, it's easy to forget that Incredible Hulk is an MCU movie.
 Not only was the role of Bruce Banner soon recast with Mark Ruffalo, there also hasn't been a standalone Hulk movie since.